Art Schlichter: 2011 arrest

 Around the same time, Schlichter visited a church in Westerville, Ohio, to speak about his addiction.
 There, he reunited with Anita Valko Barney, a Columbus heiress and the widow of a former CEO of Wendy's.
 Her son, Alan Valko, had been gravely injured in a 1981 plane crash that killed his father and three others; Barney believed that Alan's recovery was due in large part to Schlichter visiting his bedside.
 Over the next two-plus years, Schlichter conned over a million dollars out of Barney, nearly depleting her fortune.

 On February 9, 2011, reports emerged that Schlichter was under investigation for fraud.
 It subsequently emerged that Schlichter had conned thousands of dollars under the pretense of buying prime seats at OSU football games.
 He was charged with a first-degree felony in connection with the theft of more than $1 million on February 14, 2011.

 Prosecutors later said that Schlichter resumed his gambling almost as soon as he had left prison in 2006.
 They discovered he'd visited gambling dens in Nevada, Indiana, West Virginia and riverboat casinos along the Ohio River.
 Schlichter also relaunched his ticket-buying scheme as early as 2009.
 Corby recalled that in that year, Schlichter had suggested that he had connections to get OSU basketball tickets.
 Corby almost went along but thought better of it after his wife noticed it was very similar to a scheme Schlichter described in his autobiography.
 As it turned out, Schlichter got tickets from brokers across central Ohio, often paying four times face value.
-As the scheme went along, Schlichter forced Barney to solicit her wealthy friends for money and help him buy tickets.
+As the scheme went along, Schlichter manipulated Barney into soliciting her wealthy friends for money and helping him buy tickets.

 By late 2010, Schlichter sensed he was nearing the end of his tether.
 In a desperate attempt to stem the tide, he promised to get tickets for Super Bowl XLV.
 However, when that scheme collapsed, Schlichter turned himself in on February 9, 2011.
 He subsequently admitted that he "probably" used part of the money to gamble.

 On September 15, 2011, Schlichter pleaded guilty to state charges of theft and engaging in a pattern of corrupt activity.
 He was sentenced to ten years in state prison.
 A month later, on October 11, he pleaded guilty to federal charges of wire fraud, bank fraud and filing a false tax return.
 Schlichter admitted to using the money he obtained from the ticket scam to either gamble, pay back previous debts, or buy personal items.
 He also admitted to falsifying his 2008 tax return and hiding almost $38,500 in income from the U.S. government.